Airports in Bangkok

 Getting to the city

-The free shuttle bus (Express route) transports passengers to the Transport Centre from where public buses, taxis and rental cars can be found.
-Taxis can also be found on Level 1 at Arrivals.
+The Airport Rail Link (ARL) is the fastest way to get to central Bangkok.
+The service runs from the first floor of the airport and connects you to the MRT underground at Makkasan City Interchange Station (MRT Petchaburi Station) and the BTS Skytrain at Phayathai Station.
+A cost of a ticket starts around THB 45 for a single fare and around THB 90 for express tickets.
 Public buses run several routes from the Transport Centre to Bangkok, while the Airport Express provides air-conditioned coaches between the airport and first-class hotels in downtown Bangkok.
 There is also a Limousine Service counter on the 2nd floor of the Arrivals Hall.

 Tel: +66 (0)2 132 1888 or +66 (0)2 132 3888.